 Tenants of the Studierendenwerk should inform their responsible administrator if they have to go into quarantine.
 Students in private accommodation should discuss this with their landlords, neighbors or flatmates.

-For those returning from a high risk area or a virus variant area abroad there is an obligation to register.
+Currently, no country is classified as a virus variant area.
+The following applies in general: For those returning from a virus variant area abroad there is an obligation to register.
 Before arriving in Germany, travellers must register at https://www.einreiseanmeldung.de and carry proof of registration with them on entry.

-The following rules apply for those entering or returning from virus variant area:
+The following rules apply for those entering or returning from a virus variant area:

-You can find an overview of the entry regulations here as a PDF document (German).
+You can find an overview of the entry regulations here.
 Please visit the website of the Robert Koch Institute or the Federal Foreign Office and the city of Jena for up-to-date information on further regulations and exceptions.